giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 Control Plane Kubernetes API network access is allowed only thorugh Giant Swarm VPN and customer VPN.

-Giant Swarm SREs and operations personell have cluster admin access to the Control Plane Kubernetes API through a tunnel, which is again facilitated by SSO with MFA.
+Giant Swarm SREs and operations personnel have cluster admin access to the Control Plane Kubernetes API through a tunnel, which is again facilitated by SSO with MFA.

-A customer has *tenant admin* and *view* access via OpenID Connect(OIDC), configured towards supported Identity Provider.
+A customer has *tenant admin* and *view* access via OpenID Connect (OIDC), configured towards the supported Identity Provider.

 #### Customer's Control Plane Kubernetes SSO authentication